 While not actually little, this structure is named The Little Singer, as there previously stood a much larger 47-story structure, once the tallest in the world, to house the growing Sewing business.
 While the larger structure was later intentionally demolished, The Little Singer remained.
 Built in 1904, this 12-story, L-shaped building with entrances on both Broadway and Prince Street, features red brick, terracotta panels, large recessed windows, and fanciful detailed wrought-iron balconies.
 If you look closely, you’ll find that the building’s Prince Street facade still reads “Singer Manufacturing Company.”

 Soho is one of Manhattan’s most fashionable districts, where you’ll find world-class shops and boutiques in some of NYC’s most stunning and best-preserved 19th-century buildings.
 Flagship stores belonging to Prada, Alexander Wang, and Moose Knuckle to name a few, are located here, as well as high-end designers such as Chanel, Celine, Chloe, Isabel Marant, Stella McCartney, and several notable others.

 Some of the new members to the Soho shopping district include Taft, a luxury men’s footwear; Falconeri, a cashmere brand from Milan; and Nanushka, a sustainable Budapest brand carrying modern bohemian men and womenswear.

 Soho is home to some of the priciest and most luxurious properties in New York City.
-As of February 2020, the median sales price was up nearly 20% from the year prior, and the number of properties sold increased by 40% from the amount in February 2019 (Source: Property Shark).
+As of May 2022, the median sales price was up nearly 17% from the year prior, although the number of properties sold increased by 11% from the amount in May 2022 (Source: ACRIS).

 The discrepancy in average and median sold prices per layout, is accounted for by the different property types: pre-war or post-war (constituting of co-op & condo properties), or new development properties (condo properties).